zxdvd/blog/content/data_structure/hash table and order.md

 }
 ```

-In this article, I won't talk about the better O(n) solution for this.
-I'll talk
- about order of hash, map and set.

 For above code, we know that `Set`, `Map` or `object` could be used to deduplicate
  keys since keys in them are unique.